-25 We coarsen the variables on victory rates in the current and three preceding months into five equal-width bins each.
+^{25.} We coarsen the variables on victory rates in the current and three preceding months into five equal-width bins each.
 The variable on average victory rates up to the last month (our measure for pilot quality) is coarsened into five bins based on quality quintiles.
 The number of actually mentioned pilots is coarsened into a dummy that indicates whether at least one (other) pilot gets mentioned in this month.
 The front dummy is not coarsened.

-26 In this way, we can avoid coding months as placebo-mentions if performance during these months eventually led to an actual mention.
+^{26.} In this way, we can avoid coding months as placebo-mentions if performance during these months eventually led to an actual mention.

-27 For example, Azoulay et al. (2019) lose 25% of treated units due to a lack of suitable matches.
+^{27.} For example, Azoulay, Fons-Rosen, and Graff Zivin (2019) lose 25% of treated units due to a lack of suitable matches.
 Our matches come from 19 different strata.

-28 We estimate the propensity score with a Probit model and use uncoarsened versions of all our CEM variables as predictors.
+^{28.} We estimate the propensity score with a Probit model and use uncoarsened versions of all our CEM variables as predictors.
 We keep slightly less than five times as many placebo-mentions than actual mentions, because a few strata have less than five potential matches.